-358. Financial services businesses should note that, under the Terrorist Law 2011, it is a criminal offence for a financial institution to fail to disclose to the Policy Council its knowledge or suspicion that a customer or potential customer is a designated person or has committed any of the offences set out in the Law.
+358. Financial services businesses should note that, under the UK Act as extended Terrorist Law 2011, it is a criminal offence for a financial institution to fail to disclose to the Policy Council its knowledge or suspicion that a customer or potential customer is a designated person or has committed any of the offences set out in the ActLaw.
 This requirement is additional to the reporting obligation in the Disclosure Law and the Terrorism and Crime Law.